 Assistant Professor, University of Massachusetts - Amherst

-My research: My interests lie at the intersection of decision theory and health policy.
+My research: My interests lie at the intersection of applied decision theory and health policy.
 I am particularly interested in how physicians make decisions, and the effects of organizational and policy environments on such decisions.